-This doesn’t have to be a religious experience, so you can just think of it as a sing-along.
+Although this is traditionally a spiritual practice, you can just think of it as a sing-along.
 In this very relaxed, informal environment, the leader sings the mantra, and the audience repeats it back.
 This is not about having a great singing voice, it's about creating a vibration, so that you may feel a connection with your soul.
 Therefore, although you are encouraged to find your voice, there is no obligation to participate, so you may just sit and listen and absorb the vibration and soak up the group energy.
 A single chant can go on for a number of minutes.
 As you sing with each other you experience a deep connection with the music, the other participants and yourself.
 And when the music stops, your mind is quiet.

-Because kirtan has roots in India, some of the songs are sung in Sanskrit language.
-These 90 minute sessions at our Sunderland studio will nourish your body, mind and soul - a truly uplifting experience.
+Because kirtan has roots in India, some songs are sung in Sanskrit language.
+The sessions at our Sunderland studio will nourish your body, mind and soul - a truly uplifting experience.

 These one off introductory taster workshops will teach you the fundamental technique that is required to join a group class